NigelOrr-Imenco/subsea-wireless/readme.md

 ## Protobuf
-`pip install protobuf` installs protobuf support for python `pip show protobuf` confirms version of python protobuf installed
+`pip install protobuf` installs protobuf support for python `pip install cobs` installs COBS support, to guarantee buffers only have nulls as terminating bytes for transmission `pip show protobuf` confirms version of python protobuf installed

 On initial test, output of pip show protobuf was